Jabbah/OpenXR-Layer-OBSMirror/README.md

 ## Install the OpenXR Layer
 Get the latest release from the releases section on the right.

-Extract the files to a folder in Program Files e.g. C:\Program Files\OpenXR-OBSMirror\v0.1.0\
+Extract the files to a folder in Program Files e.g. C:\Program Files\OpenXR-OBSMirror\

 To install the OpenXR Layer right click on Install-Layer.ps1 and select "Run with PowerShell"